Alzheimer’s and Mindful Movement: Yoga and Tai Chi

 Enhanced Physical Strength: Despite being low-impact, this form of exercise can help improve balance and muscle strength.

-These aspects contribute towards creating an environment where those affected by Alzheimer’s can feel understood, supported, and part of a community focused on their well-being.
+These aspects contribute towards creating an environment where those affected by Alzheimer’s can feel understood, supported, and part of a community focused on nurturing their well-being.

 As we delve deeper into our exploration of mindful movement therapies for Alzheimer’s prevention, it becomes apparent that plays a crucial role in validating these traditional practices.